HsiangHung/TIPMAX/README.md

 ### Work platform

 The entire work is preformed on the AWS using four m4.large instances.

 ### Time-series analysis

+Followed by the data pipeline, we can perform time-series analysis to forecast the future tips from the histroical data.
+For example, the figure below shown the every Wednesday 4PM-5PM averaged tips, over 200 weeks.
+One interesting question to ask is, how much tips we should pay to the NYC taxi drivers?
 ![](figures/fig6.png)

-Followed by the data pipeline, we can perform time-series analysis to forecast the future tips from the histroical data.
+To answer the questions, we implemented autoregression-integrated-moving-averaged (ARIMA) model to make forecast.
+We need to trasnform the data to make sure the data is stationary, and then find the model.
+The detail is in the Python script in the "time-series analysis" folder.
+The model fitting result shows the optimal tip is about 15.3%.